jdjakub/phd-thesis/ch-state-first.md

 ## Nut-Cracking with Sledgehammers
 Speaking about vector graphics, physics, layout and constraint maintenance might give the impression of high *conceptual* complexity at the heart of even simple software.
 This is not quite true, which makes it all the worse that there is yet still immense *implementation* complexity.

 We are conditioned to only think of these in their most general forms.
 But the "vector graphics" I use in \OROM{}/SVG are just rects, lines, circles and text; a fraction of the full capability of SVG.
 The "geometric physics" I use is dwarfed by fully general 2D or 3D physics engines.
 The only layout algorithm I had the patience to implement was a simple way to expand a list of boxes to fit in a new child at the bottom.
 The affordance to place and size boxes *manually* is a convenient substitute, when required infrequently.
-Yet search for material on layout algorithms, and it can seem like Fully General Linear Inequality Solvers like Cassowary \cite{cassowary} are all there is.
+Yet search for material on layout algorithms, and it can seem like Fully General Linear Inequality Solvers like Cassowary \cite{Cassowary} are all there is.

 \joel{I was able to sidestep some layout work by offloading it to the user.
 While building the system I tended to want to draw boxes into existence, and for that my brain's existing aesthetic algorithms can decide where they go.
 There are areas where the machine must be able to figure this out itself---I don't want to be constantly bothered by prompts to place boxes as they are allocated by some running code---but for one-offs it is a very convenient way to do a little less yak-shearing.}